-Training bystanders to spot drug overdoses can reduce deathsJanuary 31st, 2013 in Health /
+Training bystanders to spot drug overdoses can reduce deathsJanuary 31, 2013 in Medicine & Health / Health

 Training bystanders to recognize and respond to drug overdoses can significantly reduce the number of fatalities, finds a study published in BMJ today.